djourd1/trainR2022/content/en/tidyverse/Chapter3/01_JoinTables.md

 ## 15       7 1             2
 ```

 Note also, that you have a row referring to an resp_ID =7 for which you do not have demographic information.

-We will have different options to merge these two information table into on table.
+We will have different options to merge these two information table into one table.
 The package `dplyr` proposes a complete set of joins.
 As we will not use them all for our class, I am only presenting the three most common ways to join 2 tables.

 If you ever need more complex ways to join tables, you are invited to consult the <a href="https://dplyr.tidyverse.org/reference/join.html" target="_blank">dplyr - joins documentation</a>.